FAQ About art law, media law, and the first amendment — — ADAM WILSON LAW

 WHO DO I WORK WITH?

-I work with artists + creatives of all types, no matter their creative work and no matter the stage of their career.
-I place a particular emphasis on providing affordable guidance to emerging artists + creatives.
+In addition to the above, I place a particular emphasis on providing affordable guidance to emerging artists and creative entities that are just starting out.
 My site as an artist is here.